alessio-ds/ROT-S/README.md

 - ***encrypt.py*** allows you to get a quick encryption of any text you want
 - ***decrypt.py*** allows you to get a quick decryption of any **ROT-S** encrypted text you want
 - ***encrdecr.py*** allows you to either encrypt or decrypt a .txt file.
+- ***tests.py*** allows you to test how quick this method is by using different lenghts of .txt files, going from 100bytes to 100k bytes (you can use your own too).
+This is WAY quicker than encrdecr.py because it doesn't print every time it ciphers a byte.

+## Downloads

 You can either **download** each file or you can directly download the .zip with everything [**here**](https://github.com/alessio-ds/ROT-S/raw/main/ROT-S.rar "here")

+## Some tests

 **Encrypting 250 bytes with 'encrdecr.py':**